sokanacollectiveCRM/documentation/docs/discover-program-template-project/getting-started.md

 - `npm test` - Run tests
 - `npm run lint` - Run ESLint
 - `npm run format` - Format code with Prettier

+## Instructions for Everyone Else

+If you are **not** the member of your team who did all of the steps from above:

+1. Clone the _forked_ repos from the github account that setup all of the accounts and projects for you
+2. Get the respective `env` variables.
+3. Verify that everything is running locally